 “Even if it takes 10 or 12 or even 14 years to pay for itself, you have a product that is warrantied to produce 92% of its maximum power output for 25 years.
 That’s the Panasonic warranty,” Piekarczyk said.
 “You’re going to get your money back and a lot more.
 Plus, you’re putting money into your house rather than just throwing money away every month.”

-The best time to start saving is now
+The best time to get solar benefits is now

 Waiting to invest in solar just delays those potential savings.